Coronavirus (COVID-19) Information

 See Surrey's response to the coronavirus (COVID-19) pandemic.
 We’re taking a phased approach that will see programs, services and facilities start to reopen.

 As per public health orders, masks are mandatory in indoor public spaces.

-The current health order prohibiting gatherings of any size with anyone other than your household or core bubble has been extended to February 5, 2021 at midnight.
+The current health order prohibiting gatherings of any size with anyone other than your household or core bubble has been extended until further notice.